Of course, you should treat the hair on your head with the same respect that you treat the hair on your face.

 - Don’t purchase a shampoo that’s labeled moisturizing, hydrating, soothing, etc. These shampoos have extra moisturizer and exacerbate the problem of an oily scalp.

-- Shampoos with less moisturizing ingredients, such as those called “strengthening,” “balancing,” or “volumizing,” are good for oily So are those called “daily clarifying” or “rebalancing” are good, as well.
+- Shampoos with less moisturizing ingredients, such as those called “strengthening,” “balancing,” or “volumizing,” are good for oily scalp so are those called “daily clarifying” or “rebalancing” are good, as well.

 - Make sure you take time to work the shampoo deep into the scalp.
 It will help the shampoo break up the excess oils.